 Source: Mindset Works

 In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They spend their time documenting their intelligence or talent instead of developing them.
-They also believe that talent alone creates success, without effort.
+They also believe that talent alone creates success without effort.
 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work.
 Brains and talent are just the starting point.
-This view creates a love of learning and a resilience that is essential for great accomplishment.
+This view creates a love of learning and resilience that is essential for great accomplishment.

 The story of John and theoretic insights combined

 Chances are that John will not achieve the goals he intends to.
 Knowing the theoretic explanation of mindset and fears, let’s see what is preventing John from being successful.
 A few fears and a clearly fixed mindset are preventing this.